-Ten Questions for Those Who Claim the “Supreme Beings” of the Nations are the True God by Sandy Simpson is our newest Lighthouse Trails Booklet.
+Are the “Supreme Beings” of the Nations the True God? by Sandy Simpson is our newest Lighthouse Trails Booklet.
 The Booklet is 16 pages long and sells for $1.95 for single copies.
 Quantity discounts are as much as 50% off retail.
 Our Booklets are designed to give away to others or for your own personal use.
 Below is the content of the booklet.
-To order copies of Ten Questions for Those Who Claim the “Supreme Beings” of the Nations are the True God, click here.
+To order copies of Are the “Supreme Beings” of the Nations the True God?, click here.

 When did ANY of the Patriarchs and Prophets in the Old Testament and the apostles or Jesus Christ in the New Testament ever claim that the “supreme beings” of the nations were Elohim/YHWH, the one True God?
 And yet, this very thing is being taught by popular figures within the Christian church today.

 I have ten questions for the World Christian Gathering of Indigenous People (WCGIP) adherents such as Don Richardson, Daniel Kikawa, the late Richard Twiss, Terry LeBlanc, Danny Lehman, Aloha Ke Akua, YWAM as well as many in the Emergent Church (EC).
 The questions arise from their claim that the “supreme beings” of the nations are all the True God, YHWH, the God of Abraham, Isaac, and Jacob.
 I have included Scripture verses with each of the following questions, and the footnotes provide further documentation.

 1. Did Abraham claim that the God who called him from Haran was the same as the god Baal of the Canaanites?

 So Abram departed, as the LORD had spoken unto him; and Lot went with him: and Abram was seventy and five years old when he departed out of Haran.
 (Genesis 12:4; emphasis added)